HackYourFuture/Node.js/README.md

 ### Video lectures

-For each module HackYourFuture provides you with video lectures.
+For each module, HackYourFuture provides you with video lectures.
 These are made by experienced software developers who know what they're talking about.
-The main teacher for this module will be [Andrej Gajduk](https://hackyourfuture.slack.com/team/UL0P2MB52): Product Owner and Senior Full-Stack Developer!
+The main mentor for this module is [Andrej Gajduk](https://hackyourfuture.slack.com/team/UL0P2MB52): Product Owner and Senior Full-Stack Developer!

 You can find out more about him here: